armory/docs/content/en/docs/armory-agent/install/agent-install-quick.md

 title: Quick Start Installation
 weight: 3
 description: >
-  Quick start for experienced K8s and Spinnaker<sup>TM</sup> users
+  Quick start for experienced K8s and Spinnaker users
 ---

 ## Quick start installation

 >These quick start options are for experienced Kubernetes and Spinnaker users.

-This guide covers how to quickly install the Armory Agent for Kubernetes and connect to an Armory platform.
+This guide covers how to quickly install the Armory Agent for Kubernetes and connect to open source Spinnaker<sup>TM</sup> or an Armory platform.
 You can have hundreds or thousands of Kubernetes agents connected to a single Armory platform, whether self-hosted or SaaS.
 This deployment is Kubernetes native via YAML files and can be automated for onboarding of new or existing Kubernetes clusters.

 >The Armory Agent only works with a Clouddriver service that uses MySQL

 ## Terms

 - `kubesvc`: Armory Agent service source code is called `kubesvc` in the repository.
 The name of the running agent in Kubernetes is `kubesvc`.
-- `kubesvc-plugin`: Armory Agent for Clouddriver plugin is in a r "kubesvc-plugin" in the repository.
+- `kubesvc-plugin`: This is the Armory Agent plugin for Clouddriver.

 ## Compatibility matrix